AlejandroLGDot/odin-recipes/README.md

-This project is a demonstration of the recent skills obtained through Odin Project HTML section.
+This project is a demonstration of the recent skills obtained through Odin Project HTML section and the new skills to get in Odin Project Course.